Link Building Best Practices And Strategies – How To Get High-Quality Backlinks

 http://www.twitter.com/felixtarcomnicu

 Notice how the whole email is personal and doesn’t look like a template.
 Always pay close attention to the outreach process, and the results will be very rewarding.
-You can use email templates for outreaching, but keep in mind that the more personal the email is, the more replies you will receive.

 NEVER, ask anyone for a link directly.
 Do it the smart way by creating a relationship with the blogger.

-Or you can simply have a look at the chart showing all your backlinks, along with how your average keyword position has increased.
 All these can help you determine what backlinks carry the most value, and the ones helped you improve your rankings.

 Our SEO tool helps you keep track of all your website’s backlinks by giving you notice when any of your links statuses changes.